Costa365/NoteApp/README.md

 docker-compose up
 ```

-Application can now be access on http://localhost:3000
+Application can now be accessed at http://localhost:3000

 ### Development